Darklyte/Bonavita-WiFi/Readme.md

 You should use a breadboard for testing, and then switch everything to a Prototype board (ideally a printed circuit board, but who has the time/money for that?).

-When you [look at a breadboard](https://i.imgur.com/KquBI8g.png), You'll notice it has deep channel dividing it in half.
+When you [look at a breadboard](https://github.com/Darklyte/Bonavita-WiFi/blob/main/13217.Jpg), You'll notice it has deep channel dividing it in half.
 It then has rows of holes.
 The rows are connected together on the bottom of the board, and the channel divides them in half.
 For example, on this board Pin 1A connects to 1B, 1C, 1D, and 1E, but not to any other pins.

 ## Building the circuit.

-[The circuit diagram is here](https://i.imgur.com/stxLh0H.png), but I want to make it as readable as possible for those beginning.
-Here is an edited version of the circuit with physical devices](https://i.imgur.com/CvA8G1f.png).
+[The circuit diagram is here](https://github.com/Darklyte/Bonavita-WiFi/blob/main/Bonavita%20Circuit%20Diagram.png), but I want to make it as readable as possible for those beginning.
+[Here is an edited version of the circuit with physical devices](https://github.com/Darklyte/Bonavita-WiFi/blob/main/Physical%20Circuit.png).

 The black lines are wires.
 When wires cross path, there is a dot if they are connect.
 If there is no dot and it isn't touching a component, the wires are not connected.